-Rules, regulations and orders made or published and no act done under any provision of this Act or any rule, not invalidated or regulation made under this Act, or in substantial conformity with the same, by defect of form or shall be deemed illegal, void, invalid or insufficient by reason of any defect of irregularity in procedure.
+Rules, regulations and orders made or published and no act done under any provision of this Act or any rule, not invalidated or regulation made under this Act, or in substantial conformity with the same, by defect of form or shall be deemed illegal, void, invalid or insufficient by reason of any defect of irregularity in proce-dure.

-Officers holding charges of, other police officer becoming vacant, any officer holds charge of the post of or succeeding to, such Commissioner or other police officer or succeeds, either temporarily or vacancies competent to exercise powers and perform all the duties respectively conferred and imposed by or under this Act on the Commissioner or such other police officer, as the case may be.
+Officers holding charges of, other police officer becoming vacant, any officer holds charge of the post of or succeeding to, vacancies competent to exercise powers and perform all the duties respectively conferred and imposed by or under this Act on the Commissioner or such officer or succeeding to exercise powers.